KQM-git/TCL/docs/characters/anemo/faruzan.md

 **Notes**

-* Faruzan's skill makes 2 particles every time after using a charged shot.
+* Faruzan's skill makes 2 particles after using a charged shot with a 5.5s particle generation ICD.
 * Its possible to hit yourself with a hurricane arrow, either on a downward slope or at the edge of a cliff.
 * Faruzan can vertically launch small wildlife with Pressurized Collapse.
 * Pressurized Collapse can kill fish.